NovaSector/NovaSector/modular_nova/modules/player_homes/README.md

 lands the next time they walk in.
 Approvals are round-scoped; they are not remembered across a restart.

-In practice almost nothing uses it. **Bluespace crystals are the only gated line in the catalogue** — everything else, refined alloys and the rapid-whatever devices included, ships straight away.
+In practice almost nothing uses it. **Bluespace crystals and the autolathe are the only gated lines** — everything else, refined alloys and the rapid-whatever devices included, ships straight away.
 That is safe for the reason below, not because the list was picked carefully, so weigh a new line against that reason rather than against how expensive it looks.

+The autolathe is gated for a different reason than the crystals, and the distinction is the one that matters when adding anything that **creates** items rather than moving them around: a delivered machine is marked, but **what a machine builds is born unmarked** and walks out of the front door in somebody's pocket.
+An autolathe fed the free plasteel from this catalogue is a laundry for it.
+The cooking machines are fine on the same test — they only transform ingredients a player carried in themselves, and the catalogue sells no food.
+Apply that test, not a price check.

 Players can also send a **written request** for anything the catalogue does not carry.
 Those always go to the admins, and since there is no manifest to ship, the approving admin is expected to hand the